-Most adults experience low back pain at least once in their lives.
+Most adults experience back pain at least once in their lives.
 In fact, back pain is one of the most common reasons people go to the doctor.
-Usually it goes away in two to four weeks.
-But if you’re experiencing back or neck pain that doesn’t go away, and it’s affecting how you live your life, then it may be time to see a spine specialist.
+Nearly all back and neck pain is caused by conditions that can be improved through a program of proper treatment.

 What it is